Frequently Asked Questions

 Q: Who is overseeing the construction of the GMT?

 A: The GMTO Board and the Founding partners are overseeing the construction of the GMT.
-The construction of the GMT is being managed by the GMTO Corporation under the leadership of its Interim President, Dr. Patrick McCarthy.
+The construction of the GMT is being managed by the GMTO Corporation under the leadership of its President, Dr. Robert N. Shelton, and Director, Dr. Patrick McCarthy.

 History and Timing